maiwald/armchair/README.md

 # Armchair

-Armchair will be an Editor for complex branching dialogue in games.
+Armchair will be an Editor for games with branching dialogue.

 I have rather intricate plans for what I want to to with dialogue in a little game I am working on that an off-the-shelf editor was not an option. :)